QuickBooks Blog

 5. Capital-asset activity

-It’s typical for a business to have many tangible and intangible assets, and capital assets are one of them.
+It's typical for a business to have many capital assets, which may be tangible or intangible assets.
 A capital asset is a piece of property or equipment your business owns with the expectation that it will provide future benefit or value.
 They are typically long-term assets that generate income over an extended period.

 During the year, if you traded, bought, or sold any capital assets owned by your business, you’ll need to account for these transactions on your tax return.